 If left untreated, it leads to irreversible nerve damage and can be life-threatening.

-If you suspect you are deficient in this important nutrient, get your blood levels checked and supplement accordingly.
+If you suspect you are deficient in this important nutrient, get your vitamin B12 blood level checked and supplement accordingly.

-The RDA for vitamin B12 is 2.4 mcg/day, but most supplements contain much, much more.
+The RDA for vitamin B12 is 2.4 mcg/day, but if you look at supplement labels, you’ll find that most supplements contain much more.

-Manufacturers provide megadose levels of B12 since only a small percentage is absorbed.
+Manufacturers provide megadose levels of B12 since only about 2% of it is actually absorbed.

-Interestingly, for those with compromised digestive systems, supplemental B12 is absorbed more efficiently than B12 from food where it’s bound to protein.
-(53)
+Interestingly, for those with compromised digestive systems, supplemental B12 is absorbed more efficiently than B12 from food, where it’s bound to protein.

 Vitamin C isn’t just for colds; it’s also a proven stress reducer and antidepressant.

-Study participants who took vitamin C reported feeling happier, often within as little as one week.
-(56)
+One study found that participants who took vitamin C reported feeling happier, often within as little as one week.

 Vitamin C is yet another serotonin cofactor that acts as a natural antidepressant.

-Severe vitamin C deficiency causes mice to act depressed and reduces serotonin and dopamine levels in their brains.
-(57)
+Severe vitamin C deficiency causes mice to act depressed by reducing serotonin and dopamine levels in their brains.

-One study found that vitamin C enhanced the effectiveness of the antidepressant Prozac in children who were depressed.
-(58)
+Researchers found that vitamin C enhanced the effectiveness of the antidepressant Prozac in children who were depressed.

-Antioxidants protect the brain by halting free radical damage and inflammation, a potential cause of depression.
+Antioxidants protect the brain by reducing free radical damage and inflammation, potential causes of depression.

 The RDA for vitamin C is 75-90 mg/day, but most experts believe this amount to be ridiculously low.